AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What does the mermaid wear to math class?
+What did the janitor say when he jumped out of the closet?

-Algae-bra.
+Supplies!
 <!-- JOKE-END -->